userFame/la-quiz/README.md

-#This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-## Note: This project has been ejected
+Note: This project has been ejected from create-react-app using 'yarn eject' in the cli

 ### Available Scripts